sheikheddy/340PROJ/README.md

 This is a mini-project where we find the connected components of a graph using python.

 The DFS implementations is from [this website](https://www.geeksforgeeks.org/connected-components-in-an-undirected-graph/).
 We assume an undirected unweighted graph with an adjacency list representation.
-We plan to add BFS support soon.
+The BFS implementation is based on pseudocode from [this wikipedia article](https://en.wikipedia.org/wiki/Breadth-first_search)

 ## TODO

  - Add graph generator
  - Insert counters
- - Add BFS traversal
  - Analyze efficiency of algorithms

 ## Authors